Remote Docker daemons¶

-- Offload heavy work onto other servers
+- Offloading heavy work onto other servers.

-Furthermore, the Docker daemon runs with high privileges and on some setups it may be moved to another server rather than kept locally.
+Furthermore, the Docker daemon runs with high privileges, and on some setups it may be moved to another server rather than kept locally.

-See also Setting up (Docker).
+See details about Setting up (Docker).

 You do not need a specific setup if all of the following conditions are met:

-- You are using an image registry
+- You are using an image registry.

-- The remote Docker daemon can pull from that registry
+- The remote Docker daemon can pull from that registry.